 Below are lists of development applications currently in process, listed by Electoral Area.
 Files are processed in the order they are received.
 Check this page periodically for updates.
 You may also use the button on the right to see Major Development Applications on planyourcowichan.ca

-Please Note that due to the COVID-19 pandemic, Committee and Board meetings are currently being held electronically and live-streamed via the CVRD meeting portal: https://cvrd.primegov.com/public/portal
+Hybrid Board and committee meetings are live-streamed via the CVRD meeting portal: https://cvrd.primegov.com/public/portal

 Agricultural Land Reserve Referrals

 Much of the agricultural land in BC is within the Agricultural Land Reserve and is subject to additional regulations.
 The Provincial Agricultural Land Commission is the approving authority for Agricultural Land Reserve application and submits referrals to the CVRD for comment.

 The board of variance focuses primarily on hardship relating to matters such as siting, dimensions and size of buildings.
 The board may grant a variance if they find that compliance with the bylaw would cause undue hardship and have considered the following factors and are of the opinion that the variance does not: